Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Observational Case Study: DES Y1

 \subsubsection{Shape catalogues}

-We make use of the two public DES Y1 galaxy shape catalogues~\citep{Zuntz2018}, which assign shears using the \texttt{METCALIBRATION} estimator~\citep[`\texttt{MCAL}' hereafter]{Sheldon2017} and the \texttt{IM3SHAPE} estimator (`\texttt{IM3}' hereafter).
+We make use of the two public DES Y1 galaxy shape catalogues~\citep{Zuntz2018}, which assign shears using the \texttt{METACALIBRATION} estimator~\citep[`\texttt{MCAL}' hereafter]{Sheldon2017} and the \texttt{IM3SHAPE} estimator (`\texttt{IM3}' hereafter).
 The former contains $34.8\times10^{6}$ galaxies, and the latter $21.9\times10^{6}$ galaxies.
 As previously mentioned, the MEM requires the lensing signal in both estimators to be the same for the lensing shear to cancel.
 This can naively (neglecting for the moment the complications discussed in Sections \ref{sec:mbias_formalism} and \ref{sec:weights_formalsim}) be achieved by simply selecting only those galaxies for which shear estimates exist from both \texttt{MCAL} and \texttt{IM3}, to create a matched catalogue of galaxies.
 This matched catalogue contains $17.8\times10^{6}$ source galaxies, with an average effective number density of $n_{\rm s} = 3.26$ arcmin$^{-2}$.
+Without significant additional analysis, the relative radial sensitivities for these two estimators, and therefore the difference in their IA contamination, is unknown.
+We therefore proceed with the objective of understanding the intricacies of the MEM in a observational context, and do not necessarily expect a detection of IA.